AhmedMosleh/Embedded-Exercises/1-C-Programming/README.md

 The repository contains the following directories:

-- `exercises`: This directory contains the C programming exercises.
-Each exercise is contained in a separate subdirectory and includes a README file with instructions.

-- `solutions`: This directory contains my solutions to the exercises in the `exercises` directory.
-Each solution is contained in a separate subdirectory and includes a README file with an explanation of the solution.
+- `basics`: This directory contains exercises and solutions related to C basics such as data types, operations, and control flow.

+- `arrays`: This directory contains exercises and solutions related to arrays, including one-dimensional and multi-dimensional arrays.

+- `functions`: This directory contains exercises and solutions related to functions, including function prototypes, passing arguments, and returning values.

+- `structs`: This directory contains exercises and solutions related to structs, including defining structs, accessing struct members, and passing structs as arguments.

+- `pointers`: This directory contains exercises and solutions related to pointers, including pointer arithmetic, pointer to functions, and pointer to structs.